 Tsara's Column: Autism, Inclusion and More

-By the time I was twelve my mom had adopted four boys, all with autism and other various diagnosis and cognitive challenges.
+By the time I was twelve, my mom had adopted four boys, all with autism and various other diagnosis and cognitive challenges.
 My younger sister and I had different reactions to our growing family.
 She was thrilled to have such unique brothers to play with.
-I was nervous about how our lives would change, uncertain how to behave around this new brood, and aware that I should feel otherwise.
+I was nervous about how our lives would change, uncertain about how to behave around this new brood, and aware that I should feel otherwise.

-My name is Tsara and I'm the oldest daughter of international brain change and behaviour expert Dr. Lynette Louise ("The Brain Broad").
+My name is Tsara, and I'm the oldest daughter of international brain change and behavior expert Dr. Lynette Louise ("The Brain Broad").
 I've been working as her part-time personal assistant for over ten years and hope to continue doing so until we have nothing to advocate for.
 (So, probably at least another year.
-Might take that long for the world to be peaceful, inclusive, and fully understanding of difference.
+It might take that long for the world to be peaceful, inclusive, and fully understanding of difference.
 Right? ;D)

 However, I have always been somewhat the opposite.
 I was not comfortable being uncomfortable, and liked things to be "normal" so we wouldn't stand out or be cornered so often into awkward confrontations.